 The most gruesome injuries in NFL history

 This season has been a tough one for some of the NFL’s biggest names.
-From Saquon Barkley and Patrick Mahomes, to Nick Foles and Ben Roethlisberger, a long list of stars have been knocked out of action.
+From Russell Wilson and Ron Gronkowski, to Christian McCaffrey and Michael Thomas, a long list of stars have been knocked out of action.

 With so many impact players on the shelf, we began to think about past injuries in the league.
 While none this season have been particularly stomach churning, there have been some absolutely gruesome injuries in the history of the league.
 Some were simply football plays, while a few of them were freak accidents.

-Join us as we rank the five worst injuries to happen during an NFL game.
+Join us as we rank the 10 worst injuries to happen during an NFL game.
 Sorry Jason Pierre-Paul, offseason fireworks accidents do not qualify.